surge-synthesizer/surge-synthesizer.github.io/manual_xt/Surge-XT.md

 - **Sustain pedal allows note off retrigger** - If sustain is engaged and multiple notes are hit then held one after the other, Surge XT will switch to the previous note when the latest note is released.

+#### Use MIDI channels 2 and 3 to play scenes individually

+Playing MIDI channels 2 or 3 when this option is unchecked will not play scene A or B individually.

 #### Save MIDI mapping as...

 This allows you to save the current MIDI mapping.
 The newly created profile will appear in this menu under the two top options.